kowainik/kowainik.github.io/posts-raw/2018-11-18-state-pattern-matching.md

 You may notice that the pattern matching we performed over `Either` looks familiar.
 Indeed, it is the `Monad` instance for `Either`.
 We couldn’t use it, because we were already using the `State` monad.
-This is the moment when monad transformers come to help.
+This is when monad transformers come in to save the day!
 In simple words, with monad transformers we can combine monadic effects of multiple monads so the `>>=` operator performs actions for every monad in our monad transformer state.

-We want to combine `State` and `Either` effects, but in this particular case, we should be cautious because the `State` monad transformer and the `Either` monad transformer don’t commute.
+We want to combine `State` and `Either` effects, but in this particular case, we should be cautious because the `State` monad transformer and the `Either` monad transformer are not commutative.
 Which means that `StateT s Either` is not the same as `EitherT (State s)`.
 Let’s look at this closely:

 ```haskell